 Personal computers come of age

 By the early 1980s, however, things had changed.
-IBM entered the PC market, and applications like the Apple II’s “killer app” VisiCalc showed that personal computers served a very different — but still important — purpose.
+IBM entered the PC market.
+And software like the Apple II’s “killer app” VisiCalc showed that personal computers served a very different — but still important — purpose.

 The Macintosh took personal computers one step further.
 But despite the buzz the Mac created, sales proved disappointing.